shundhammer/qdirstat/doc/GitHub-Workflow.md

 There are two methods: `pull` and `fetch` / `rebase`.
-As long as you don't do any changes in your fork, there is no noticable difference; but when you work in your fork, i.e. when you commit changes there, `fetch` / `rebase` is highly recommended to keep the "railway yard" to a minimum.
+As long as you don't do any changes in your fork, there is no noticable difference; but when you work in your fork, i.e. when you commit changes there, `fetch` / `rebase` is highly recommended to keep the "railway yard" of parallel branches with merge and fork points in the `gitk` display to a minimum.

 First, get the data from the remote server (GitHub):